hashicorp/terraform-random-tfe-utility/modules/tfe_init/README.md

 ## Required variables

-* `fqdn` - string value of the fully qualified domain name for the TFE environment
-* `active_active` - boolean for whether or not it is an active-active installation
+* `enable_active_active` - boolean for whether or not it is an active-active installation
 * `tfe_license_secret` - string value for the TFE license secret name
 * `replicated_configuration` - output object from the [`settings` module](../settings) of the Replicated configuration
 * `tfe_configuration` - output object from the [`settings` module](../settings) of the TFE configuration